My Life Story

 After the birth of Tao on 14 June 2012 I was rearing to get back to running.
 Gerrie gave me a few months of base training to get fit again and get my body back in shape.
 There was something about having my 3rd child; I definitely came back stronger after this pregnancy.
 I’m not sure if its due to pregnancy or just the huge juggling act I face every day to make sure I run and do everything else a mom of 3 needs to do as well as work and bring in enough to support our family with Brett and be a good wife too.

 2013 was an AWESOME year for me.
 I had initially planned to come back slowly and take it as it came.
-I had told my coach I was only running once a day and unless Sunday was a race it was my family day - hence a rest day and this is exactly what I did for the entire year.
 I ran my big first race in April - Two Oceans 21km and finished 11th in 81 minutes, which for where I was I was, 9 months post birth I was satisfied with and motivated by.

 I went on to run the Spar Ladies series around the country.
 I placed top 10 for all of these races with my best finish being 5th in Spar Pretoria.
 I ran the Total Sports Ladies race in Durban on 21 July and won it in a personal best time.
 I ran Spar PMB on the 8 September and defended my title from 2011 and won that race too.
 I ran the North Beach Park Run and now hold the SA Park run record there.
 I ran SA 21km champs in East London and came 3rd in a personal best time and qualified for World Half Marathon Champs in Denmark.
 In November I was selected to go to CT on an Endurocad camp run by Elana Meyer.
 This was a huge thing for me and I seized this opportunity with both hands.
 Although I was probably the oldest on the camp and certainly the ONLY one with 3 children I was so excited and so grateful for this opportunity.
 One I had never been so privileged to have before.
 I soaked up every bit of advice and loved every second of this amazing camp.
 After all the skills assessments and testing had been done the team was announced and I had made the satellite group of athletes to be apart of Endurocad.
 WOW!
 This was something else, something I knew would only benefit me and help take me to where I knew I wanted to go.
 This finished off a very successful year for me.

 Besides running I am firstly a mom of three little girls, a wife and a photographer.
 Being a mom is the most rewarding job but parenting is not for the faint hearted, it too comes with its challenges which one must find ways around.
-My little girls are now 9 going on 19, 7 and 1 years old.
+My little girls are now 14, 12 and 6 years old.
 They certainly are the light of my life but do keep me VERY busy.